History of hat tricks in ice hockey

 Most Hat-tricks

-In terms of the most hat tricks, Wayne Gretzky is the name on top.
-Great Wayne Gretzky scored 50 hat tricks in his fantastic career, with Mario Lemieux and Mike Bossy at second and third on the list with 40 and 39 hat tricks, respectively.
+Wayne Gretzky tops the list of hockey players with the most hat tricks.
+In his outstanding career, the great Wayne Gretzky recorded 50 hat tricks.
+Mario Lemieux and Mike Bossy came in second and third, with 40 and 39 hat tricks, respectively.

 Conclusion